aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 	</tbody>
 </table>

 You should recognize the centered difference stencils we have already discussed for the first- and second-order derivatives.
-Each lines contains the coefficients $c_j$ to be applied at the corresponding stencil point; to complete the finite difference formula, we also need to divide the finite difference with $\Delta x^k$ where $k$ is the order derivative.
+Each line contains the coefficients $c_j$ to be applied at the corresponding stencil point; to complete the finite difference formula, we also need to divide the finite difference by $\Delta x^k$ where $k$ is the order of derivative.
 For example, the second-order accurate formula for the fourth-order derivative is:

 \begin{equation}
-f''''_i = \frac{f_{i-2}-4f_{i-1}+6f_{i}-4f_{i+1}+f_{i+2}}{\Delta x^4}
+f''''_i = \frac{f_{i-2}-4f_{i-1}+6f_{i}-4f_{i+1}+f_{i+2}}{\Delta x^4}.
 \end{equation}

 Graphically we have:

 <img width="800px" src="../figures/centeredDiff4.png">

-We have seen that centered stencils are usually not applicable at boundary nodes.
-Thankfully, alternate finite difference formulas can be constructed for these nodes and the [Wikipedia][21] pages also lists a large collections of such **one-sided formulas**.
+We have seen that centered stencils are not applicable at boundary nodes.
+Thankfully, alternate finite difference formulas can be constructed for these nodes and the [Wikipedia][21] page also lists a large collections of such **one-sided formulas**.
 Here we limit our attention to first- and second-order accurate expressions.

 [21]: <https://en.wikipedia.org/wiki/Finite_difference_coefficient> "list of finite difference formulas"